 - Service charge for outgoing wire transfers

-Discover’s online savings account brings to the table one of the highest returns of any U.S. bank.
+A Discover Online Savings Account brings to the table one of the highest returns of any U.S. bank.
 It’s also remarkably fee-free.
 In addition to no account fee, you won’t be charged for some other common fees including:

 - Monthly maintenance